dcxSt/stephenfay/src/pages/writing/columbae.md

 Nancy could not contain her anger and made a beeline for the door; she would show her who the cracked egg was.
 Arpie held her back by the arm, "Don't you dare challenge your sister-in-law's authority in her own house!" he whispered threateningly.
 Nancy broke free of his grip and lunged for the door handle.
 Completely overcome by rage, she sprinted out of her chamber and burst into Adonnis' room, slamming the double doors open.

 "You!" yelled Nancy pointing her index finger at Adonnis' wife.
 "How dare you slander me with such a foul tung!
 I don't have anything to do with that professor.
-I don't want anything to do with you or your servants.".
+I don't want anything to do with you or your servants."

 Arpie appeared beside her and grabbed her by the arm again, scolding her.
 "The guts you have, breaking into my brother's room, how can you be so shameless?
 You must apologize at once."
 Nancy was shocked and hurt that her husband had picked the other side.